#iwill Take Action Fund

-In launching the #iwill Take Action Fund we are funding under three themes:
+The #iwill Take Action Fund provides grants under three themes:

-- Our Physical Environment: We want to foster a sense of community pride and empower young people to make the communities they live in a better place.
+- Our Physical Environment: We want to empower young people to make the communities they live in a better place.

-- Our Health: We want to encourage young people to tackle health issues that affect their community using sport and peer networks to raise awareness and to campaign.
+- Our Health: We want to encourage young people to tackle health issues that affect their community.

-- Our Culture: We want the voice of young people to be heard.
-We want young people to use art and media as a tool to raise awareness of the issues that matter to them and their communities.
+- Our Culture: We want young people to use art and media as a tool to raise awareness of the issues that matter to them and their communities.

 - Young people living in the top 10% deprived areas of the North East

 - Young parents